 You can quickly check whether your pet is becoming portly using the following approach:

 - Does your pet have an easily identifiable “waist”?
 When you look down from above, do you see an hourglass shape with a waist behind the ribs?
 Does the abdomen slope upward from the ribs to the back legs when you look from the side?
-If your pup looks like a hot dog, chances are he’s overweight.
+If your pup looks like a hot dog, chances are he or she is overweight.

 - Is your pet’s back flat?
 Can you see or feel “love handles” over the hips or top of the tail?
 Overweight or obese pets may look like they have a wider-than-normal back, and fat stores will be obvious.